GED Testing Sites & FAQ

 What if I fail a test?

 If you fail (get 144 or below) on a test, you may retake that test 2 more times.
-There is no time limit between retakes, however if you fail the subsequent retakes you will need to wait 60 days before trying the test again.
+There is no time limit between the 2 retakes, however if you fail the subsequent retakes you will need to wait 60 days before trying the test again.
 There is a cost for each retake and the fee is payable on GED.com.

 Can my school get my GED transcript?